o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-ios.md

 {{< image-width "/images/user-guide/packaging/project-export-ios/scheme-configuration-debug-build.png" "700">}}
 {{< image-width "/images/user-guide/packaging/project-export-ios/scheme-configuration-cli-params.png" "700">}}

+{{< note >}}
+Subsequent runs of the iOS Export script will clear any CLI configurations you provide in the Xcode project file, because the entire project file is re-generated.
+If you need changes to stick, you can specify the commands to run on launch for a release build via code or by using the `autoexec.client.setreg`. like so: https://docs.o3de.org/docs/user-guide/packaging/windows-release-builds/#set-the-starting-level

+These launch parameters specified in the schema likely will be removed the next time you configure with CMake
+{{< /note >}}

 Now make sure to connect your iOS device to the computer.
 Xcode should recognize your device, and it should be compatible with the project.
 If not, follow the XCode error prompts to trouble shoot the issue.
 Updating may be required.
 Once this is all correct, press the play button to build the project.
 This can take some time.